2018 Top 3 Rookie Draft Picks

 stats via Pro Football Reference

-Mason Rudolph (3rd/76th overall) Rudolph did not play until his second season.
+Mason Rudolph (3rd/76th overall): Rudolph did not play until his second season.
 In 2019, he went on a rollercoaster ride.
-He relieved an injured Ben Roethlisberger in week two.
-The Baltimore Ravens concussed him in his third start, and he missed one game.
-Then he played five games including the debacle in Cleveland.
+He relieved an injured Ben Roethlisberger in week 2 due to Ben’s injured elbow.
+The Baltimore Ravens concussed him, and he missed one game.
+He played five games that included the debacle in Cleveland.
 Rudolph threw four interceptions in that game.
 Mike Tomlin benched him after an early interception in the very next game.
 There he sat until the penultimate game of the season against the New York Jets.
 Mason relieved Devlin “Duck” Hodges and threw a touchdown pass.
 Unfortunately, a defender landed on him injuring his shoulder which required surgery.
-He finished the 2019 season with a 5-3 record in game starts.
 In 2020, he had one start in five games played.
 Another start in 2021 ended in a 16-16 tie with Detroit with receivers fumbling twice in overtime.

-Baker Mayfield (1st/1st overall) Baker Mayfield had an impressive rookie season.
-PFWA named him to the 2018 All-Rookie team.
+Baker Mayfield (1st/1st overall): Baker Mayfield had an impressive rookie season.
+PFWA named him to 2018 All-Rookie team.
 The Browns slumped in 2019 but Mayfield threw for 3827 yards with 22 touchdowns and 21 interceptions.
-He was the first Browns quarterback to start every game since 2001.
 In 2020, Mayfield led the Cleveland Browns to their first playoff victory since 1994.
 The Browns lost to Kansas City the following week, but the close score had Cleveland fans feeling optimistic.
-He improved his accuracy by throwing just eight interceptions against 26 touchdowns.
-Mayfield tore his labrum in the second game of 2021 affecting his throwing motion.
-But he finished the season throwing with a harness.
+He improved his accuracy throwing just eight interceptions against 26 touchdowns.
+Mayfield leads this quarterback group in passing yards, passing yards per game, and yards gained per pass completion over the past four seasons.
+He’s second in completions, touchdown passes, and interceptions thrown per pass attempt.
+But also threw 56 interceptions and sacked 134 times both most in group.
+His 72.9% of on-target throws only exceeds Josh Rosen.
+Mayfield played with a torn labrum in 2021 affecting his throwing motion.

-Sam Darnold (1st/3rd overall) The Jets selected Sam Darnold as the number three overall pick in 2018.
+Sam Darnold (1st/3rd overall): The Jets selected Sam Darnold as number three overall pick in 2018.
 But after three seasons New York traded Darnold to the Carolina Panthers.
 Sam Darnold started 13 games for the Jets missing three with a foot injury in 2018.
-In 2019, he missed three games due to mononucleosis.
+In 2019, he missed 3 games due to mononucleosis.
 Darnold missed four games in 2020 due to shoulder soreness then reaggravating the injury.
 With Carolina, Darnold missed five games after fracturing his scapula.
-Darnold started 2022 on injured reserve but started the Panthers’ last six games winning four.
-In five seasons he’s thrown 61 touchdown passes but 55 interceptions.
-Among the group, he’s next to last in completion percentage and quarterback rating.
+In four seasons he’s thrown 54 touchdown passes but 52 interceptions.
+And opponents sacked Darnold 133 times.
+Among the group, he’s next to last in completion percentage, interceptions, sacks, and quarterback rating.
 On a positive note, Darnold threw the least bad throws per pass attempt.
+He’s third in passing yards.
+Carolina may draft a quarterback in 2022.
+Who knows what the future holds for Sam Darnold?

-Josh Rosen (1st/10th overall) Josh Rosen started 13 of 14 games played his rookie season.
+Josh Rosen (1st/10th overall): Josh Rosen started 13 of 14 games played his rookie season.
 He threw 11 touchdowns and 14 interceptions.
 His career continued brutally since then.
 Arizona traded Rosen to Miami in 2019.
-There he started three of six games before his benching after week six.
+There he started three of six games before his benching after week six. played.
 In 2020, The Dolphins drafted Tua Tagovailoa and waived Rosen in September after not finding a trade partner.
-Tampa Bay signed Rosen to their practice squad, but the 49ers signed him to their roster that December.
-But he played no games in 2020.
+Tampa Bay signed Rosen to their practice squad, but the 49ers signed him to their roster that December, but he played no games in 2020.
 Atlanta signed Rosen after he did not make the 49ers roster in 2021.
 As a back-up, he completed two of 11 passes thrown in four appearances.
-Cleveland signed him to a one-year deal but released him early in the 2022 season.
-Minnesota signed him to their practice squad.

-In five seasons, Rosen appeared on seven different team rosters.
-And he did not play in 2022.
-For a first-round choice that qualifies as a bust.
+In four seasons, Rosen on five different teams.
+For a first round choice that qualifies as a bust.
 He’s managed an exceptionally low 61.1 quarterback rating and is at the bottom of this group completing just 54.0% of his passes.
 Rosen’s 64.4% of on-target and 21.3% bad throws per pass attempt is last in this group.
-He’s earned $18.8 million.
-We’ll see if he finds an eighth team in 2023.

-Lamar Jackson (1st/32nd overall) Lamar Jackson contributed to three straight Raven playoff appearances before 2021.
-In 2019, he made the AP first team All-Pro team, earning AFC offensive player of the week five times.
-He led the NFL with 36 touchdown passes and had the third-best passer rating at 113.3.
+Lamar Jackson (1st/32nd overall): Lamar Jackson contributed to three straight Raven playoff appearances before 2021.
+In 2019, he made the AP first team All-Pro team, earning AFC offensive player of the week five times that season.
+He led the NFL with 36 touchdown passes and had the third best passer rating at 113.3.
 Pundits question his passing ability.
-But he leads this group with a 63.7% completion rate and a 96.7 quarterback rating over five seasons.
-He’s second in percentage of on-target throws per pass attempt at 75.0%.
-He also had the second least percentage of poor throws per pass attempt at 18.5%.
+He leads this group with a 64.1% completion rate and a 98.1 quarterback rating over four seasons.
+He’s second in percentage of on-target throws per pass attempt at 74.9%.
+He also had the second least percentage of poor throws per pass attempt at 18.6%.
 Plus, Jackson tops in most touchdowns and least interceptions per pass attempt.
-A true dual-threat, he ran for 4437 yards, adding 24 rushing touchdowns to his 101 touchdown passes.
-Jackson averages 63.4 rushing yards a game.
-However, a PCL injury resulted in his missing the last five games and playoff game in 2022.
+A true dual threat, he’s ran for 3673 yards, adding on 21 rushing touchdowns to his 84 touchdown passes.
+Jackson averages 63.3 rushing yards a game.
+Just 7.3 yards less than Najee Harris rookie season.

 ADVANCE PASSING COMPARISON

 I’ve mentioned the “on-target throw” metric while comparing the quarterbacks.
 Here is a chart with select advance passing accuracy statistics.
 Pro Football Reference began tracking On-target throws in 2019 and includes passes that would have hit the receiver (catchable) per pass attempt but excludes spikes and throwaways.
-The other stats include all five years 2018-22:
+The other stats include all four years 2018-21.
+I’ve included a stat line for Ben Roethlisberger for comparison to these youngsters over the past four seasons:

-After five seasons, Josh Allen emerged as the top contributor to his team’s success.
-Lamar Jackson not far behind but his injury hurt the Ravens’ postseason chances this year.
+After four seasons, Lamar Jackson and Josh Allen appear at the top as contributors to their team’s success.
 Both are dual threats with Jackson gaining more rushing yards.
-But Allen scored 14 more touchdowns on the ground.
-Both helped lead their teams to four playoff appearances in five seasons apiece.
-But Allen has managed to stay healthy and has a more team-friendly deal with just $150 million in guarantees.
+But Allen scored 10 more touchdowns on the ground.
+They led their teams to three playoff appearances in four seasons apiece.

-Sam Darnold missed games in each of his five seasons.
-He started the Panthers’ last six games.
-Is that enough for Carolina to re-sign Darnold or will he find a third team in 2023?
-Josh Rosen on his seventh team in five seasons.
+Sam Darnold missed games in each of his four seasons.
+Now with his second team, the Carolina Panthers looking for a new quarterback through trade or the draft.
+Josh Rosen on his fifth team in four seasons.
 He hasn’t started a game since 2019 and is easily the worst in the group.

 Mason Rudolph had one season to prove himself a starter and came up short.
 However, he’s proven he can play in the NFL and while not a franchise quarterback can start games in an emergency.
-I rank him above Rosen.
+I rank him above both Darnold and Rosen.
+We’ll see what 2022 brings.

 REST OF DRAFT CLASS